CPRA (Prop 24) has passed. Here’s what to expect.

 CPRA imposes separate obligations of disclosure, opt-out (or “Limit the Use of My Sensitive Personal Information” links), and purpose limitation requirements on sensitive personal information.
 Businesses that are ready for CCPA should already have in place the data management and data governance practices to be able to disclose and limit how they use personal data, as well as procedures for handling data subject requests.
 Covered businesses will need to revisit their business processes and systems workflows to make sure that they adhere to the heightened requirements around sensitive personal information.

 CPRA introduces new requirements to qualify as a service provider and clarifies some CCPA confusion by adding a new category of “contractors”—recipients of personal information from businesses with the same contractual obligations placed on service providers.
 It also places obligations on service providers and contractors to assist businesses with CPRA compliance activities.
-CPRA further clarifies and provides additional limitations regarding service providers and contractors’ uses of personal data and requires that they silo personal data received form or on behalf of the business from personal data received from other sources, including itself.
+CPRA further clarifies and provides additional limitations regarding service providers and contractors’ uses of personal data and requires that they silo personal data received from or on behalf of the business from personal data received from other sources, including itself.
 Although large data hosting providers already silo their customers’ data, this requirement may present a technical challenge for smaller service providers or contractors who do not currently do so.

 New and expanded consumer rights